jeffdonthemic/jeffdonthemic.github.io/_posts/2011-03-17-opportunityaccesslevel-not-writable.markdown

 ---
 layout: post
 title:  OpportunityAccessLevel Not Writable
 description: I was working on a project the other day where I needed to dynamically add users to an opportunitys Sales Team (OpportunityTeamMember object) so that users who do not normally have access to an opportunity based upon Org-wide security settings can work on the opportunity with other team members.
-One of the advantages of Sales Teams is that you can specify the level of access that each team member has for the opportunity.
+One of the advantages of Sales Teams is thatyou can specify the level of access that each team member has for the opportunity.
 Some team members may need read/write access while others may just need rea
 date: 2011-03-17 10:40:44 +0300
 image:  '/images/slugs/opportunityaccesslevel-not-writable.jpg'
 tags:   ["code sample", "salesforce", "apex"]
 ---
 <p>I was working on a project the other day where I needed to dynamically add users to an opportunity's Sales Team (OpportunityTeamMember object) so that users who do not normally have access to an opportunity based upon Org-wide security settings can work on the opportunity with other team members.
-One of the advantages of Sales Teams is that you can specify the level of access that each team member has for the opportunity.
+One of the advantages of Sales Teams is thatyou can specify the level of access that each team member has for the opportunity.
 Some team members may need read/write access while others may just need read-only access.</p>
 <p>From the opportunity page layout you can add a new team member and specify their access level and role.</p>
 <p><img title="sales-team.png" src="http://res.cloudinary.com/blog-jeffdouglas-com/image/upload/v1401022422/xfxiglxjvxzoojrztkwu.png" border="0" alt="Sales team" width="500" height="186" /></p>
 <p>However, by default when you create a new team member via Apex, the platform grants them read-only access.
 So I tried to specify grant "Edit" (read/write) access with the following code.</p>